MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 By building (or converting your existing web app as) a PWA, you can better engage your existing audience with push notifications and offline/low-network support.
 At the same time, you can continue building your audience on the open web, as users discover your PWA through search and link-sharing.

 You can also grow your audience by distributing your PWA through the Microsoft Store.
 TODO: Windows 10 install base.
+What's more PWAs have access to Windows S.

-PWAs running on Windows have access (with the end-user permission) to native (Windows Runtime, or *WinRT*) APIs, such as for device camera, calendar, and speech interaction.
+PWAs running on Windows 10 have access (with the end-user permission) to native (Windows Runtime, or *WinRT*) APIs, such as for device camera, calendar, and speech interaction.

 ## PWA prerequisites
   - manifest